kungfoochris/dental-hub-web/docs/encounterapp.rst

 - This Method is used for adding a encounter for patient:

 **Body_Content**

-- id : string()
 - encounter_type: ChoiceField(required)
   choice field are ({screeing:Checkup/Screeing,pain:Relief of pain,treatment plan: Continuation of treatment plan,other:Other Problem})
 - other_detail: String()
+- created_at: DateField(required)

 4. **Put:**